Historically, it hasn’t always been possible to grow fresh vegetables throughout the year.

 29, 30, 31, 32)

-Keep in mind that many of these findings are related to high-dose probiotic supplements and not the amounts found in a normal serving of kimchi.
+Keep in mind that many of these findings are related to high-dose probiotic supplements and not the amounts found in a typical serving of kimchi.

 Fermented foods like kimchi offer probiotics, which may help prevent and treat several conditions.